 - The CFTC earlier sued Binance on allegations of a commodities law violation

-- Binance was also accused of facilitating fraud by some U.S. senators
+- The crypto exchange was also accused of facilitating fraud by some U.S. senators

-- They responded to these senators’ assertions with an open letter
+- It responded to these senators’ assertions with an open letter

 Binance has, in true fighter fashion, responded to the letter from U.S. legislators that claimed they are a breeding ground for illicit financial ventures.
 The crypto exchange clapped back with an open letter, saying these accusations were founded on incorrect information.

-This recent occurrence takes us to another chapter in the Binance-authorities saga.
+This recent occurrence takes us to another chapter in their saga.

 Binance vs. U.S. Senators

 On March 1, some U.S. senators, Elizabeth Warren, Chris Van Hollen, and Roger Marshall, sent a scathing letter to Binance US President and Binance CEO Changpeng Zhao.
-In it, they alleged that Binance and its American branch tried to dodge U.S. regulators and sanctions and aided payments worth over $10 billion to criminal characters.
+In it, they alleged that the crypto exchange and its American branch tried to dodge U.S. regulators and sanctions and aided payments worth over $10 billion to criminal characters.

-They further claimed that Binance and its affiliated entities knowingly evaded regulators and concealed crucial financial information.
+They further claimed that the company and its affiliated entities knowingly evaded regulators and concealed crucial financial information.